VolpeUSDOT/FTOT-Public/docs/index.md

 #### Install required programs

-6. See Section 2 of the FTOT User Guide documentation for the latest detailed installation instructions.
+6. The FTOT Python environment and required dependencies are installed using the "simple_setup.bat" file.
+See Section 2 of the FTOT User Guide documentation for the latest detailed installation instructions.
 If you need to run a legacy copy of FTOT compatible with ArcGIS rather than ArcGIS Pro, consult these [separate legacy instructions](https://volpeusdot.github.io/FTOT-Public/installation_old.html).

 ## Next Steps:
 Usage of FTOT is explained in the documentation.
 See above for instructions for how to download the documentation.
 Documentation consists of four files:
 * Technical documentation - description of how FTOT works, underlying data and assumptions, FTOT structures and functions
-* User guide - instructions and details on how to customize and develop scenarios, how to create input files, and how to interpret results
+* User guide - installation instructions and details on how to customize and develop scenarios, how to create input files, and how to interpret results
 * Quick start tutorial - how-to guide for running pre-built quick start scenarios
-* Reference scenarios documentation - how-to guide for running reference scenarios to demonstrate FTOT functions
+* Reference scenarios documentation - how-to guide for running reference scenarios to demonstrate FTOT functionalities

 At this point, you can verify that FTOT is fully functional by running one of the pre-built quick start scenarios.
 For detailed instructions, consult the Quick Start Tutorial within the C:/FTOT/documentation folder.
 Alternatively, consult the FTOT User Guide (also within C:/FTOT/documentation) or the [Creating New Scenarios](https://volpeusdot.github.io/FTOT-Public/create_scenario.html) guidance to dive directly into FTOT and building your own scenarios.
 You can also follow along with the [video tutorial](#running-your-first-ftot-scenario) for running the first Quick Start scenario.